Creating a Tree

 If your license includes bounty support, you can choose a bounty mode for the tree:

-• Off - Standard cash game / tournament solving (no bounty adjustments)
+• Off - Standard cash game solving (no bounty adjustments)

 • Progressive - Progressive Bounty mode, where bounty markers accumulate as players are eliminated.
 Markers per player are configured in the next step.